rockettheme/docs/Docs/accounts_billing/payments.md

 RocketTheme currently accepts both PayPal and Credit Card payments.
 Please be aware that all payments, even credit cards, are processed through [PayPal][paypal].

-If your card or payment type is registered in an incompatible country for PayPal, you will need to find alternative options.

 #### The Payment Failed.
 What Should I Do?

 The most common cause of a failed transaction is some error in the information provided.
 A transposed number, incorrect zip code, or some other information failure.
 There should be a failure notification which will give you a starting point for troubleshooting.